confluentinc/vscode-workshop/README.md

     ./producer.py
     ```

-#### Verify messages are produced:**
+#### Verify messages are produced:
   - Go to the Confluent extension tab in the sidebar.
-  - Connect to the cluster you are producing message to.
-    - For Confluent Cloud, sign in via OAuth.
-Choose this if you have just signed up for a Confluent Cloud account.
-    - If you are connecting to a cluster outside of Confluent Cloud, or if you only have access to a specific cluster in Confluent Cloud via API keys, use Direct Connection.
-  - Select the cluster you're connecting to.
+  - Select the environment and cluster you used when generating the project.
   - Locate the topic you're producing to while configuring the project, and click on the icon to view messages.
   - Confirm the 10 sample messages are produced to the topic.